 Established in 1987, the Western Research Forum is the largest multidisciplinary graduate research conference at Western.
+It is organized by the SOGS Academic Committee and is held annually in March.
 The aim of this conference is to provide a platform for graduate students to share their innovative work to a wide audience and discuss how their research transcends academic boundaries.
-What makes the Western Research Forum valuable and unique is that designed for researchers to engage with others outside their field, with the goal of exchanging thoughts and exploring ideas from various perspectives.
+The Western Research Forum is valuable and unique in that it is designed for researchers to engage with others outside their field, with the goal of exchanging thoughts and exploring ideas from various perspectives.
+For more information about the Western Research Forum, including current and past conference abstracts, supplemental material, photos, and videos, please visit Scholarship@Western.
+If you would like to get involved with the Academic Committee, please contact SOGS VP Academic at firstname.lastname@example.org.

 The SOGS Academic Committee is proud to host the annual Western Research Forum on Friday, March 16, 2018 (9am-3pm).
 As a university-wide interdisciplinary conference, we offer all graduate students the opportunity to present their work to researchers from various fields.
 This year’s theme is “Controversy: Challenging the Boundaries in Research”, featuring research that invites discussion and transcends academic boundaries.